 A Shareable Content Object (SCO) is a launchable learning object (resource) that communicates with the run-time environment that launched it.
-A SCO must be designed so that it can be launched in a standalone web window or in a frame in an HTML frameset.
+A SCO must be designed so that it can be launched in a standalone web window, or in a frame in a HTML frameset.

-A SCO is special, because, when launched for a learner in the learner's web browser, it will communicate information back to the LMS that launched it, often a remote server.
-This communication allows the LMS to track information pertaining to the learner's experience.
+A SCO is special because when launched for a learner, in the learner's web-browser, it will communicate information back to the LMS that launched it, often a remote server.
+This communication allows the LMS to track information pertaining the learner's experience.

 Any "passive" asset can be converted to a SCO by declaring it as a SCO in the manifest file and ensuring it exhibits required SCO behaviors.

 - Required SCO run-time behaviors:

 - Find the RTE API instance provided by the LMS

 - Use the API instance to initialize communication with the LMS

 - Use the API instance to terminate communication with the LMS